syncfusion-content/javascript-docs/js/api/ejRTE.md

-Fires when keyup action is successful.
+Fires when the keyup action is successful.

 <table class="params">
 <thead>